-Named "the coolest small city" by Budget Travel a few years ago.
+Named "the coolest small city" by Budget Travel.
 It's easy to see why.
 Bandon is located in beautiful Coos County.

 Bandon offers an array of possibilities, from plein air spots where artists can capture scenic moments along the docks to the interactive nonprofit Washed Ashore! where visitors learn about recycling and plastic pollution in the ocean.